Search

 The university issued a statement last week citing First Amendment rights and affirming its “commitment to free speech, intellectual inquiry, and constructive dialogue.”

-Last week, Mr Kirk posted on X images of news clips showing his visit to Utah colleges was sparking controversy.
+Last week, Mr Kirk posted on X images of news clips showing his visit to Utah colleges, which sparked controversy.
 He wrote: “What’s going on in Utah?”

 To continue reading this article,